 An interrupt during waitForNextPeriodInterruptible() is treated as a release for purposes of scheduling.
 This is likely to disrupt proper operation of the periodic thread.
-The timing behavior of the thread is unspecified until the state is reset by altering the thread's release parameters or the thread is no longer in a deadline miss state.
+The timing behavior of the thread is unspecified until the either false when the thread is in a deadline miss condition or true otherwise.
+When a deadline miss condition occurs is defined by its thread's scheduler.